 School building principals may request the removal of a candidate from their school.
-In this case, the Associate Dean of Field Experience and Partnerships will consult with the student’s cooperating teacher and university supervisor to design a student teaching contract.
+In this case, the Director of Field Experience and Partnerships will consult with the student’s cooperating teacher and university supervisor to design a student teaching contract.
 It should be noted that the timeline for student teaching will likely be extended.
 Once again, this contract will identify areas of concern, a plan for improvement, and alteration of student teaching timelines.

 Candidates are limited to a maximum of three opportunities to successfully complete twelve units of the clinical experience.
 An opportunity is defined as a half of a semester.
 Candidates experiencing difficulties during the clinical experience have the following options: 1) receive an unsatisfactory grade and withdraw or 2) proceed conditionally into the second student teaching placement by completing a three-week action plan developed by the university supervisor.
 Candidates who receive a failing grade for the first assignment may request a second opportunity to complete the clinical experience.
 The candidate will complete an improvement plan (outlined in the student teaching contract), during the second quarter (or semester) of student teaching and, with the recommendation of their university supervisor, receive a future student teaching placement.
 Candidates who receive a second failing grade must withdraw from the teacher education program.